Edzhevit/GameStore/README.md

 # GameStore

 The game store is a platform, where the users can buy games.
-Your task is to create a console application for the store.
 ## Data Models

-Create the required entities.
-Use appropriate data types.
 * The system contains information about users and games.
 * Users can register in the system.
 After successful registration, the user has email, password, full name, list of games and information whether he/she is an administrator or not.
 * The first registered user becomes also an administrator.
 You can manually mark users as admins in the database.